 -Similar products to compare

--Programs such as SQL (not to load a database, but to verify data)
+-Programs such as SQL (not to load a

 -Automated tests